karush17/surreal-70-samples/README.md

 This section outlines the guidlines which are used to write reviews for the repository.
 Note that these guidlines must be strictly followed for providing high quality reviews to the reader.

 ### Paper Selection
+Since Deep Learning is a fast-moving field, papers can span a broad variety of topics.
+In order to shorten the range of literature, papers must be selected using the following rules-
+* Any review paper, survey or a long articles should not be considered since these are themselves a review of previous works and reviewing them would defeat the purpose of literature writing.
+* Short paper, Journal papers and theoretical works are suitable as these present a single idea which may be of interest to the reader.
 *

 ### Introduction